 What Are the Additional Benefits of Tensioned Membrane Facades?

 In addition to energy efficiency benefits, tensioned membrane facades can also help to update outdated buildings by replacing dated designs with clean lines and removing the need for unsightly blinds.
+Graphic printing options also give you the ability to incorporate your school colors, inspirational messages, or university logo in a prominent way.
 By refreshing and renovating the look of your older campus buildings, your university will be more appealing, creating a fun and exciting environment for prospective students and their parents.

 Are Tensioned Membrane Facades Right for Your University?